Granite Quarry becomes smallest town in state to receive elite fire protection classification - Salisbury Post

 “It’s all about the response time and the ability to respond quickly to emergencies,” Causey said.
 “It’s not just the fire department; it’s fire departments working in conjunction with the neighboring fire departments.”

 Greensboro was the first Class 1 department in the state.
-Causey said the department had 24 departments to help tge city attain the rating.
+Causey said the department had 24 departments to help the city attain the rating.

 “We’ve never seen it before where a town of this size has achieved that level,” Causey said.
-“It’s no simple answer to say you have to do one, two, three four.”
+“It’s no simple answer to say you have to do one, two, three, four.”

 Districts that get the top rating can lose it as well.
 The districts have to maintain the high level of service for later assessments.

-The state was certified to conduct ISO assessments internally in 2016 and ten departments have been given the designation since.
-Causey took office at the beginning of 2017
+The state was certified to conduct ISO assessments internally in 2016 and 10 departments have been given the designation since.
+Causey took office at the beginning of 2017.

 Granite Fire Chief and Public Works Director Jason Hord thanked the board and the staff for making the rating possible, describing his town colleagues as the best people to work with.